Best known for Namikiri-fudō, a Buddhist deity said to have the power to heal deep problems such as addiction.

-This is the headquarters of the Shingon school and the residence of Kōya-san's abbot.
-The present structure dates from the 19th century...
+This is the headquarters of the Shingon sect and the residence of Kōya-san's abbot.
+The present structure dates from the 19th century....

 Tokugawa Mausoleum information

-Built in 1643, the Tokugawa Mausoleum consists of two adjoining structures that serve as the mausoleums of Tokugawa Ieyasu (on the right) and Tokugawa Hidetada (on the left), the first and second Tokugawa shōguns, respectively.
-They are ornately decorated, as with most structures associated with the Tokugawa shōguns.
-The mausoleum is not far from the Namikiri-fudō-mae bus stop (波切不動前バス亭).
+Built in 1643, the Tokugawa Mausoleum is actually two adjoining mausoleums in a clearing, of Tokugawa Ieyasu (on the right) and Tokugawa Hidetada (on the left), the first and second Tokugawa shoguns, respectively.
+They are ornately decorated, as with most structures associated with the Tokugawa regime.
+The mausoleum is near the Namikiri-fudō-mae bus stop (波切不動前バス亭).